kzkzmr/Maruo_2017_StatMed_Simulation/README.md

 Maruo_2017_sim_parmset_WG.R: Parameter calculation program of simulations settings for the Weibull and gamma distributions.
 "Simulation_bcmixed_WG_parm.csv" is created.

 Maruo_2017_sim_PN.R: Simulation program of simulations settings for the power normal distribution.
-"Simulation_bcmixed_PN_parm.csv" is used  and "Simulation_bcmixed_PN.csv" is created.
+"Simulation_bcmixed_PN_parm.csv" is used and the simulation results, "Simulation_bcmixed_PN.csv", is created.

 Maruo_2017_sim_WG.R: Simulation program of simulations settings for the Weibull and gamma distributions.
-"Simulation_bcmixed_WG_parm.csv" is used and "Simulation_bcmixed_WG.csv" is created.
+"Simulation_bcmixed_WG_parm.csv" is used and the simulation results, "Simulation_bcmixed_WG.csv", is created.

 ## Simulation setting variables